danielbloy/pico-interactive-halloween/README.md

 WIFI_PASSWORD = "Password"
 ```

+Please be aware that there ae some inconsistencies about where settings are stored.
+This is in part due to the age differences of some of the materials as well as well
+as "how quickly" others have had to be put together.
+Therefore there is some
-There are some inconcistencies across the devices as some properties are in
-`config.py` whilst others are in the code file.
+inconsistency as some properties are in `config.py` whilst others are in the code files
+themselves.
+It's usually obvious where the settings are or need to be.

+# Structure of the code

+Code/nodes that need to run on desktop computers such as Raspberry Pis or laptops can
+be found in the desktop directory.
+Code that is designed to run microcontroller based
+nodes can be found in microcontroller.

 ## How to run the code